1duxa/TodoPERN/README.md

 # TodoPERN
 Hi!
-This is my todo list application;
+This is my todo list application

 Password is 123